New Imperialism

-In historical contexts, New Imperialism characterizes a period of colonial expansion by European powers, the United States, and Japan during the late 19th and early 20th centuries.
+In historical contexts, New Imperialism characterizes a period of colonial expansion by European powers, the United States, the Russian Empire, and Empire of Japan during the late 19th and early 20th centuries.
 The period featured an unprecedented pursuit of overseas territorial acquisitions.
 At the time, states focused on building their empires with new technological advances and developments, expanding their territory through conquest, and exploiting the resources of the subjugated countries.

-During the era of New Imperialism, the Western powers (and Japan) individually conquered almost all of Africa and parts of Asia.
+During the era of New Imperialism, the European powers (and Japan) individually conquered almost all of Africa and parts of Asia.
 The new wave of imperialism reflected ongoing rivalries among the great powers, the economic desire for new resources and markets, and a "civilizing mission" ethos.
 Many of the colonies established during this era gained independence during the era of decolonization that followed World War II.

 The qualifier "new" is used to differentiate modern imperialism from earlier imperial activity, such as the formation of ancient empires and the first wave of European colonization.

+The main participants in New Imperialism were the United Kingdom, France, Germany, Italy, the Netherlands, Belgium, Portugal, Russia, the United States, and Japan.